Forests of the Iberian Peninsula: Pine forests

 The most characteristic natural pine forests are those of pino negro (Pinus uncinata) and Scots pine (Pinus sylvestris).
 The former is often associated with Rhododendron ferrugineum, blueberries, Salix pyrenaica and other shrubby species on the subalpine slopes of the Pyrenees.
-Over less washed limestone soils it is usually accompanied by Savin juniper (Juniperus sabina L.), common juniper (Juniperus communis subsp. hemisphaerica), and common bearberry ([Arctostaphylos uva-ursi]).
+Over less washed limestone soils, it is usually accompanied by Savin juniper (Juniperus sabina L.), common juniper (Juniperus communis subsp. hemisphaerica), and common bearberry (Arctostaphylos uva-ursi).
 Such forests make up the tree line in most of the Pyrenees, reaching 2400 metres.

-The Scots pine plays the same part in the other peninsular mountains, both siliceous and limy.
+The Scots pine plays the same part as in the other peninsular mountains, both siliceous and limy.
 It is accompanied and superseded at high elevation by piornales, dwarf junipers, and hummocky high mountain thickets.
 Their lower altitudinal limit remains patchy, having been extended at the expense of deciduous forests.

-The maritime pine (Pinus pinaster) is found at an intermediate elevation and on generally siliceous soil, which in Galicia goes down to sea level and inland alternates with Pyrenean oak.
+The maritime pine (Pinus pinaster) is found at an intermediate elevation and on generally siliceous soil, which, in Galicia, goes down to sea level and, inland, alternates with Pyrenean oak.
 Over limestone, the black pine (Pinus nigra subsp salzmannii) plays an important role in many of the mountain ranges in the centre, east and south of the Peninsula; in limy soil, and at the same elevation, it usually displaces the former.
 Both are displaced at higher elevations by the Scots pine.

 The warmest of all the pine forests are those of Aleppo pine (Pinus halepensis), which are situated on rocky crests and sunny hillsides.
 Aleppo pine is the typical pine of the Mediterranean coast, from sea level to an elevation of 800–1000 metres in the interior; these prefer limy soils.

 The stone pine (Pinus pinea), possibly the most characteristic of all, occupies sandy soils.
-It grows extensively both in the sandy areas of the lowlands in the provinces of Cádiz and Huelva, as well as points further inland (Valladolid, Cuenca, and Madrid).
-Finally, especial mention is necessary of the Monterey pine (Pinus radiata), because of its importance in reforestation and managed forests.
+It grows extensively both in the sandy areas of the lowlands in the provinces of Cádiz and Huelva, as well as points further inland (such as Valladolid, Cuenca, and Madrid).
+Finally, special mention of the Monterey pine (Pinus radiata) is necessary, because of its importance in reforestation and managed forests.